charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 The `kubernetes-control-plane:ceph-client` relation is being deprecated.

-Investment in Ceph integration continues, but in the `ceph-csi` charm which integrates Ceph with Kubernetes.
+Ceph integration is still a priority, but continues with the `ceph-csi` charm which integrates Ceph with Kubernetes.

 After upgrading the `kubernetes-control-plane` charm, the charm